Radiant Discovery: The Transformative Journey of X-ray Technology in Medicine and Science

 Modern Applications

 Today, X-ray technology is a cornerstone of medical imaging, providing crucial insights into the human body for diagnostic and therapeutic purposes.
-Its applications extend far beyond the realms of medicine into industrial and astronomical fields, showcasing its versatility and indispensability.
+Its applications extend far beyond the area of medicine into industrial and astronomical fields, showcasing its versatility and indispensability.

 Modern Applications in Medical Imaging